|

 Common law

-The legal system that originated in England and is now in use in
+The legal system that originated in England and is now in use

-can be changed by legislation.
+Common law principles can be changed by legislation.

 Coram nobis (trial court)

-A coram nobis (latin meaning: "the error before us") petition
+A coram nobis (latin meaning: "the error before us")

-and credit potential, remove a public stigma, and so forth, in order
+employment and credit potential, remove a public stigma, and

-to restore so far as possible the erroneously convicted party to
+so forth, in order to restore so far as possible the erroneously

-a pre-conviction state.
-Motions may be filed by heirs at law even
+convicted party to a pre-conviction state.
+Motions may be filed

-after the original person is deceased.
+by heirs at law even after the original person is deceased.

 Coram vobis (appellate court)

 Latin for "before you."
-A writ of error directed by a
+A writ of error directed by

-reviewing court to the trial court to correct an error of fact.
+a reviewing court to the trial court to correct an error of fact.

 When during the course of an appeal the appellant discovers new

-evidence that would have supported the granting of a new trial or
+evidence that would have supported the granting of a new trial

-remedy" which is available only if there is no other legal
+a "drastic remedy" which is available only if there

-recourse to the appellant and the appellant demonstrates extrinsic
+is no other legal recourse to the appellant and the appellant

-fraud or the type of fraud that prohibited the appellant from having
+demonstrates extrinsic fraud or the type of fraud that prohibited

-a meaningful hearing on the issue.
-Some reviewing courts relax the
+the appellant from having a meaningful hearing on the issue.

-extrinsic fraud requirement if an injustice would result.
+an injustice would result.

 Costs